TOP

 Results of Education and Training Programs

 To ensure the effectiveness of internal education and training, THSRC has established a curriculum satisfaction survey mechanism and devised an improvement plan based on the scores.
-In 2022, the overall employee satisfaction, regardless of training category, was 4.6 points out of 5, demonstrating THSRC's commitment to talent development and its deep trust and recognition among employees.
+In 2024, the overall employee satisfaction, regardless of training category, was 4.7 points out of 5, demonstrating THSRC's commitment to talent development and its deep trust and recognition among employees.
 Going forward, THSRC will integrate internal and external resources to enhance the organization's learning ability and employees' self-growth, as well as cultivate their all-round competence.
-The table below shows the number of training hours for different ranks and categories of THSRC employees in 2022.

-Due to the adjustment of annual training items, the number of training hours for new employees and employees in various positions has decreased compared to 2021:
+The table below shows the number of training hours for different ranks and categories of THSRC employees in 2024.
+Due to the adjustment of annual training items, the number of training hours for new employees and employees in various positions increased compared to 2023:

-2022 Training Hours
+2024 Training Hours

 Notes:

-3 .
-The calculation encompasses both fixed-term and non-term contract employees.
+3. The calculation encompasses both fixed-term and non-term contract employees.
 Fixed-term contract employees primarily consist of front-line interns, including station, service, and maintenance interns.
 Non-term contract employees, on the other hand, are full-time employees.

 6. Average class hours for different categories is calculated as: Total number of training hours for a particular category/Number of employees trained for a particular category throughout the year.
+For the training hours from 2023-2024, please refer to Table 6 in the Appendices.

 THSRC's Performance Appraisal Process